Guide

 Osgood schlatter bracing and taping

 Braces and taping techniques may be used to take pressure off the patellar tendon and improve tracking of the kneecap.
-We have written about bracing before.
-And you can find out taping for Osgood here.
+We have written about bracing before, or if tape is your preference you can find out taping for Osgood here.

 Supports like this provide a great short term relief, but they do not substitute for a progressive rehabilitation plan and strengthening exercises.